-As a defined contribution plan, a 401(k) is primarily funded through an employee’s pre-tax paycheck deductions.
+As a defined contribution plan, a 401(k) is mostly funded through deductions from an employee’s pay stub using pre-tax dollars.
 Some employers offer matching programs for individual contributions, but nearly all 401(k) funding responsibility falls upon each individual account holder.

 Private, for-profit employers are the most likely to have 401(k) plans.
 Non-profit companies may have similar 403(b) plans, while government employers might offer 457(b) plans.

 Most importantly, a 401(k) plan, in most cases, comes with an employer match.
 In other words, the employer who sponsored the plan may be eligible to receive contribution matches up to a certain extent (i.e., 100% on every dollar up to 3% of an employer's gross salary).
 Employer match programs let retirement savings receive, essentially, free money and surpass IRS-imposed contribution limits—which, by the way, is $19,500 for the year 2021.

 There are some notable limitations to 401(k)s — notably, investment options are limited to what a plan provider offers.
 You simply cannot invest in many physical asset classes via a 401(k), such as fine art, collectibles, metal bullion, coinage, or real estate.
 Typically, 401(k) contributions are siloed into ETFs, individual stocks, index funds, and mutual funds.

 You can roll your existing 401(k) into an Individual Retirement Account (IRA) or another qualified plan without incurring any tax penalties.
 Here's a quick summary of the 401(k) rollover rules: